 - Carefully select components to minimize the potential of EMI.

-Manufacturers should not expect that taking off the shelf components and pairing them with custom parts in order to provide an EMI solution is enough to ensure compliance for their product throughout the lifetime of its production.
-There needs to be an understanding that any change in a component, regardless of how minor, can affect that EMI performance of their product in the future.
+Manufacturers should not expect that taking off-the-shelf components and pairing them with custom parts in order to provide an EMI solution is enough to ensure compliance for their product throughout the lifetime of its production.
+There needs to be an understanding that any change in a component, regardless of how minor, can affect the EMI performance of their product in the future.

 With the end-user being responsible for the compliance of their products, it is highly recommended to have products tested regularly to account for any possible changes and to discover any potential problems as early as possible.